-As a buyer, the last pitfall in front of you and your dream home is the offer and its acceptance by the buyer.
-The offer you make it according to what you feel is the worth of the house and, of course, your budget.
+As a buyer, the last pitfall in front of you and your dream home is your home buying offer strategy.
 The seller will sell the home to another buyer if the offer is too low.
 On the contrary, if the offer is too high and more than the actual worth of the home, then you bear the loss.
 In both cases, you’re losing.
 You could lose your dream home or you could lose in monetary terms.
 Finding balance and making a fair offer is the key to success.

 But, this isn’t as simple as it sounds.
 As a buyer, you should stick to the following tactics and strategies before making a home offer.